-During 2023, the Bank has monitored developments surrounding the adoption of CRR II by the PRA with reference to "PS22/21 - Implementation of Basel standards: Final rules" and "CP16/22 - Implementation of the Basel 3.1 standards".
+During 2024, the Bank has monitored developments surrounding the adoption of CRR II by the PRA with reference to "PS9/24 - Implementation of Basel 3.1 standards: near-finalpart 2", "PS17/23 - Implementation of the Basel 3.1 standards: near final part 1" and "CP16/22 - Implementation of the Basel 3.1 standards".
 This document and the information within it are prepared under the basis of these policy documents and in line with the Disclosure (CRR) part of the PRA Rulebook.
 Furthermore, throughout this Pillar 3 document, the Bank has included additional information, which it believes will inform end users of the document further.

 The regulatory capital ratios are based solely on ICBC (London) plc's Balance Sheet and off-balance sheet items.
 Unless otherwise stated, all figures are presented in thousands ('000) of USD, which is the reporting currency of ICBC (London) plc.
-The reporting date is 31 December 2023, the Bank's financial year-end.
+The reporting date is 31 December 2024, the Bank's financial year-end.